 The world “voluntary” is an important (albeit poorly understood) term brandished about by many anarchists and libertarians.
 I am of the impression that “voluntary” can only exist under certain conditions.
 The foundations that this position rests on can be attributed largely to Mutualism or the meta-ethical claim that all people entering a market and or social system must do so on mutual terms.
 For any action to be voluntary, individual livelihood must not be used as a means to an end.
-This is where anarcho communism (by restricting economic freedom through imposing democracy, communal forms of government and abolishing all private ownership of the MOP) and capitalism (by restricting both social and economic freedom through imposing a hierarchical social systems that restrict people’s access to resources ) fail.
+This is where anarcho communism (by restricting economic freedom through imposing “democracy” sanctions/social controls on freedom of mobility and abolishing all private ownership of the MOP) and capitalism (by restricting both social and economic freedom through imposing hierarchical social systems that restrict people’s access to resources) fail.
 I posit that Mutualism can only be achieved through deconstructing both of these ideas and forming a synthesis which allows for equal flexibility for both social and economic freedom.
 A large part of this will result from; establishing a well-defined commons where free exchange based upon mutually agreed upon norms (http://www.yesmagazine.org/new-economy/the-victory-of-the-commons) can take place and by adopting a pluralist approach to anarchism.
 A system in which affinity groups are able to freely associate and dissociate out of mutual interest without damaging their livelihoods.

 1. The Commons; The commons as mentioned previously are a neutral ground where exchanges can take place between existing groups.
 Where the conditions of exchange such as interest free lending and exchange rates based on direct response to demand could be negotiated by people on mutual terms.
 This would also require continued defense (provided by decentralized militias made up of non-hierarchical affinity groups), against reactionary forces which would limit people’s ability to act as free agents.
 Eco-protection and sustainability would also be critical factors in maintaining a Commons.
 I believe this would be best achieved by taking a page from the distributists by radically decentralizing the means of production (http://www.anarcho-distributist.org/pdf%20Documents/A%20Brief%20Intro%20to%20Anarcho-Distributism.pdf for further reading).